ITPUG/2017.pgday.it/_posts/2017-09-18-ispirer-systems.en.markdown

 Thank you for joining us!

-We asked [Yury Jhol](https://www.linkedin.com/in/yuryjhol/), Chief Technical Officer of [Ispirer Systems](http://www.ispirer.com), for a comment about whyhe thought it appropriate for [Ispirer Systems](http://www.ispirer.com) to be a Partner of the PGDay.It 2017.
+We asked [Yury Jhol](https://www.linkedin.com/in/yuryjhol/), Chief Technical Officer of [Ispirer Systems](http://www.ispirer.com), for a comment about why he thought it appropriate for [Ispirer Systems](http://www.ispirer.com) to be a Partner of the PGDay.It 2017.

 This is his answer: